-13. As of 12 January 2018, Liberia does not yet have bilateral relationships activated under the CbC MCAA.
-It is recommended that Liberia take steps to put in place an EOI framework and have QCAAs in effect with jurisdictions of the Inclusive Framework which meet the confidentiality, consistency and appropriate use prerequisites.
-It is however noted that Liberia will not be exchanging CbC reports in 2018.
+13. Thailand is not a Party to the Multilateral Convention on Mutual Administrative Assistance in Tax Matters (OECD/Council of Europe, 2011) and has not signed the MCAA.
+As of 12 January 2018, Thailand does not yet have bilateral relationships activated under the CbC MCAA.
+It is recommended that Thailand steps to put in place an exchange of information framework that allows Automatic Exchange of Information and have OCAAs in effect with jurisdictions of the Inclusive Framework which meet the confidentiality, consistency and appropriate use prerequisites.
+It is however noted that Thailand will not be exchanging CbC reports in 2018.